woodstone121/DeepCore/_posts/2017-05-12-Push_and_Pull.md

 The first part is tile stitching: there's no reason to store all the tiles before stitching them.
 Let's write a function that will download the tiles and stitch them together at the same time.
 For simplicity, we will assume that our image will always consist of full tiles.
 Our classifier will only return a single confidence value.

-Here, we'll pretend that we have the following functions available:
+We assume that the following functions are available:
 * **create_blank_image(image_dimensions)** will create a blank image with the given dimensions in memory.
 * **tiles_to_download(image_origin, image_dimensions)** will create a list of tiles that are needed to cover the requested area, which can just be a list of **(x, y)** tuples.
 * **download_tile(tile_index)** will download a tile given a tile index.